emrecosar/ficisertligi/_posts/2021-05-30-glenfiddich18.md

 <p id="english"></p>

-Despite all economic depressions in history, Glenfiddich Distillery stays independent, thanks to the World's largest malt whisky seller Grants Family.
+Despite all the economic depressions in history, Glenfiddich Distillery stays independent, thanks to the World's largest malt whisky seller Grants Family.
 18-year-old expression is a multi-awarded and the flagship bottling comes from the distillery.
 (Est. 1887)

 Nose; nuts, red plums, peaches, cinnamon and herbal notes.
 Palate; chesnut honey, black pepper, oaky, oily, creamy with a hint of mint.